 Secondary diagnostic performance outcomes will include diagnostic odds ratio, likelihood ratio, proportion of indeterminate tests.
 The performance of combinations of tests will be evaluated.
-Other outcomes: time gain of early detection; visual acuity at diagnosis, performance of a risk predictor algorithm according to baseline characteristics, the establishment of a well characterised cohort of clinical and biological data for future research.
+Other outcomes: time gain of early detection; visual acuity at diagnosis, performance of a risk predictor algorithm according to baseline characteristics, the establishment of a well characterised cohort of clinical and biological data for future research, creation of a repository of OCTA data to explore its potential value in the detection of new onset nAMD.